mario-ezquerro/registrator/README.md

   -resync=0: Frequency with which services are resynchronized -retry-attempts=0: Max retry attempts to establish a connection with the backend.
 Use -1 for infinite retries -retry-interval=2000: Interval (in millisecond) between retry-attempts.
-  -tags="": Append tags for all registered services -ttl=0: TTL for services (default is no expiry) -ttl-refresh=0: Frequency with which service TTLs are refreshed
+  -tags="": Append tags for all registered services (supports Go template) -ttl=0: TTL for services (default is no expiry) -ttl-refresh=0: Frequency with which service TTLs are refreshed
 ```